The problem: “Repairing disk errors” Windows 10 loop

 Wrapping things up

 There are three quick fixes offered in this article to help you resolve “Repairing disk errors” loop in Windows 10/8/7.
 It is suggested that you create a bootable drive and backup system with AOMEI Backupper so that you can easily fix boot errors in the future.
-What’s more, AOMEI Backupper owns the clone feature which can help you with hard disk error 301.
+What’s more, AOMEI Backupper owns the clone feature which can help you with replacing C drive with SSD.
 Go for AOMEI Backupper and explore all the wonderful features by yourself!